-Confused by the establishment of Governmental Accounting Standards Board (GASB) 87?
+Confused by the establishment of the Governmental Accounting Standards Board (GASB) 87?
 You’re not alone.
 The below provides answers to some frequently asked questions, as well as steps to take for a successful GASB 87 implementation.

 Why the change?